Volume 16, Issue 2 (Spring 2026) PTJ 2026, 16(2): 233-238 | Back to browse issues page

 Send citation to:

-Vadamalai G, Ramalingam K, M K, Tamildasan K, N S, K K. Return-to-Play Rehabilitation of a Professional Fast Bowler Following Rotator Cuff Tear, SLAP Repair and shoulder Impingement: A Case Study.
-PTJ 2026; 16 (2)
+Vadamalai G, Ramalingam K, M K, Tamildasan K, N S, K K. Return-to-play Rehabilitation of a Professional Fast Bowler Following Rotator Cuff Tear, Superior Labrum AnteriorPosterior Repair and Shoulder Impingement: A Case Study.
+PTJ 2026; 16 (2) :233-238

 URL: http://ptj.uswr.ac.ir/article-1-815-en.html

-1- Saveetha college of Physiotherapy, Saveetha Institute of Medical and Technical Sciences, Chennai, Tamil Nadu, India.
+1- Saveetha College of Physiotherapy, Saveetha Institute of Medical and Technical Sciences, Chennai, India.

-2- Meenakshi Academy of Higher Education and Research Centre, Chennai, Tamil Nadu.
+4- Meenakshi Academy of Higher Education and Research Centre, Chennai, Chennai, India.

-Background: Shoulder injuries are prevalent among fast bowlers due to repetitive high-velocity overhead movements commonly resulting in rotator cuff tears, superior labrum anterior-posterior (SLAP) lesions and shoulder impingement.
-These injuries affect both physical function and psychological readiness, posing challenges in return-to-sport outcomes.
+Purpose: Shoulder injuries are prevalent among fast bowlers due to repetitive high-velocity overhead movements, commonly resulting in rotator cuff tears, superior labrum anterior-posterior (SLAP) lesions, and shoulder impingement.
+These injuries affect both physical function and psychological readiness, posing challenges for return-to-sport outcomes.

-Results: The athlete demonstrated significant improvements in pain, function (SPADI: 72% to 9%), and psychological readiness (I-PRRS: 38 to 92).
+Results: The athlete demonstrated significant improvements in pain, function (SPADI: Reduced from 72% to 9%), and psychological readiness (I-PRRS: Increased from 38 to 92).
 ROM improved to near-normal values, and MMT scores increased from Grade 3 to 5.
 The athlete successfully returned to competitive bowling without complications.

 Type of Study: case report | Subject: Sport injury and corrective exercises